frequency-chain/docs/pages/Basics/MessageSourceAccounts.md

 # Message Source Accounts

-Message Source Accounts (MSAs) serve as the source of a message on Frequency.
+Message Source Accounts (MSAs) serve as the source of messages on Frequency.
-They can have one or more associated public keys and are not required to interact with tokens.
+They can have one or more associated public keys and are not required to interact with tokens (via delegation to a Provider).

 ## Account Keys
 An MSA can have multiple keys attached to one `MSA ID`.